am-casper/casper-minis/README.md

 gh repo clone am-casper/casper-minis
 ```
 And All Set!
 Just run the `build.gradle` file once to Sync all the dependencies used and finally Run the app on your emulator/ ADB.

+## Or if you wanna just try out the App, here's a better Way!

+Head over to <a href="https://github.com/am-casper/casper-minis/blob/main/app/release/app-release.apk"> This Url</a> and Download the Raw file in your Mobile Phone.
+Install the app and you are good to go:)